-The Ecolution Original is about as easy to use as popcorn poppers come.
-You measure the perfect amount of kernels using the lid, then add optional butter into the same part of the lid.
-Once the kernels are added to the popper press start on your microwave and get ready for a yummy snack.
-We found the lid especially useful for shaking in extra seasonings after the popcorn was cooked.
-Plus, once you're done concocting your perfect batch of tasty snacks, you can eat the popcorn directly out of the glass popper container.
+The Ecolution Original is the easiest-to-use popcorn popper.
+You measure the perfect amount of kernels using the lid, then add optional butter into the same part.
+Once the kernels are added to the popper, press start on your microwave and prepare for a yummy snack.
+We feel the lid is especially useful for shaking in extra seasonings after cooking the corn.
+Once you've concocted your perfect batch of tasty snacks, you can eat it directly from the glass popper container.
 With an average cooking time of 1:45, the Ecolution Original is about as quick as it gets.

-During our testing process, we found that the Ecolution left a few kernels unpopped.
-Unfortunately, if you attempt to pop them by adding extra time, you will burn some of the popcorn that has already popped to perfection.
-Furthermore, this model cooks fairly small portions at a time.
-If you're looking to make lots of snacks, you're going to end up running several batches.
+During our testing process, our Ecolution left a few kernels unpopped.
+Unfortunately, if you attempt to pop them by adding extra time, you will burn some of the popcorn that was previously popped to perfection.
+This model only cooks relatively small portions at a time.
+If you're looking to make lots of snacks for a group, you're going to need to run several batches.
 It may be wise to go with a larger model if the goal is quantity.
-Despite the Ecolution Original's shortcomings, it's still a great popper for those who want quick and easy popcorn in small batches.
+Despite its shortcomings, it's still an excellent popper for those who want quick and easy popcorn in small batches.

 If you're in the market for a high-performance hot air popcorn popper, check out the Hamilton Beach 73400.
 After making many batches, we found that this model pops every kernel.
 Like other poppers of this style, the measuring cup doubles as a butter melter that uses the hot air from the popping process to work simultaneously while the popcorn is being made.

 We did find that this model was slower than other hot air models.
-Also, it lacks a hook to spool up the cord while in storage, which can be a bit annoying.
-Despite our short list of grievances, the Hamilton Beach 73400 is a great all-around hot air popcorn popper.
+Also, it lacks a hook to spool up the cord while in storage, which can be annoying.
+Despite our list of grievances, the Hamilton Beach 73400 is a tremendous all-around hot air popcorn popper.

-For those that are looking for popcorn that is popped in hot oil, we recommend the Presto 5204 Orville Redenbacher's Stirring Popper.
-Although this type of popper takes a bit longer and costs a bit more than hot air or microwave models, we found that the Presto 5204 was quicker as well as cheaper than much of the competition in this category of these kitchen appliances.
-Best of all, the popcorn produced by this model was very evenly cooked and there are no uncooked kernels.
+We recommend the Presto 5204 Orville Redenbacher's Stirring Popper for those looking for popcorn popped in hot oil.
+Although this type of popper takes a bit longer and costs a bit more than hot air or microwave models, we found that the Presto 5204 was quicker and cheaper than much of the competition in this category of kitchen appliances.
+Best of all, the popcorn produced by this model was very evenly cooked, and there were no uncooked kernels.
 It's great that the popper itself is also the serving bowl.

 The Presto 5204 Orville Redenbacher's Stirring Popper has a few shortcomings.
 It's a pain to flip the entire machine over to get your popcorn out when it's done cooking — other poppers of this type have removable stirring plates that allow you to disconnect the bowl from the base of the cooker.
-Additionally, due to the design of the Presto 5204, you cannot immerse the cooking parts in water because they are permanently connected to the electronics.
-You'll have to carefully wash this device.
-Even with its flaws, it's still hard to beat the price and performance of this model when it comes to producing a delicious snack.
+Additionally, due to the Presto 5204 design, you cannot immerse the cooking parts in water because they are permanently connected to the electronics.
+You'll have to wash this device carefully.
+Even with its flaws, it's still hard to beat this model's price and performance when it comes to producing a delicious snack.

-If simplicity is your game, we highly recommend the Cook N Home 02626.
+If simplicity is your game, we highly recommend the Cook N Home 02626 6 Quart.
 This 6-quart aluminum model requires a stove as a heat source, but sometimes that is ideal — we think this would be a fun and useful addition to any camping kitchen.
-Our panel of judges loved the degree of popcorn crispiness that the Cook N Home was able to produce.
+Our panel of judges loved the degree of popcorn crispiness that the Cook N Home could produce.
 Furthermore, we found this popper to be an efficient machine, leaving no kernel unpopped.

-There are a few drawbacks that come along with the 02626.
-Because of the manually-powered design of this model, you are required to constantly stir during the entire cooking process to ensure evenness.
+There are a few drawbacks that come along with this model.
+Because of its manually-powered design, you are required to continually stir during the entire cooking process to ensure evenness.
 It also takes a tad bit longer than several automatic electric models.
 Regardless, the Cook N Home 02626 is a great choice for those that are seeking a stovetop popcorn popper.

 If you want a party-pleaser or a model to show the kids what popcorn poppers looked like in the good ole days, the Nostalgia OFP-501 Old Fashioned Popcorn Machine is the way to go.
-Not only does it have a vintage look, but it's also very fast for a hot air version.
+We love the vintage look, and it's also speedy for a hot air model.

-The Nostalgia OFP-501 is a bit on the pricey side, so you're gonna have to pay a few extra bucks for the style points.
-Regrettably, we found that it was a bit hard to load compared to more modern-looking models and that it sometimes spits out unpopped kernels.
+The Nostalgia OFP-501 is a bit on the pricey side; you'll have to drop a few extra dollars for the style points.
+Sadly, we found that this model is more difficult to load than more modern-looking models and sometimes spits out unpopped kernels.
 But if you're looking for a fully functioning popper that looks more like a neat decoration than a kitchen appliance, the Old Fashioned Popcorn Machine is the way to go.

 The best thing about the Original Salbree is that it is an absolute no-brainer to use.
 Just measure out the recommended amount of kernels, put the lid in place, and pop away!
-We love that this model is made from collapsible silicon, and it's great that the popper can be used as the serving bowl.
-You can also throw the lid back on after you add butter or other seasonings to give the batch a good shake.
-If you're looking for a specific color to match your other cookware or just have a favorite in mind, the Salbree has you covered — this model comes in a wider variety of colors than any popper that we've seen.
+We are huge fans of collapsible silicone, and it's great that the popper can be used as the serving bowl.
+You can also throw the lid back on after adding butter or other seasonings to give the batch a fair shake.
+This model comes in a wider variety of colors than any popper that we've seen in case you're looking for a specific color to match your other cookware or just have a favorite color in mind.

 The first thing we noticed about the DASH DAPP150V2AQ04 Hot Air is that it has an on/off switch.
-The other hot air style popcorn poppers in our review are turned on as soon as they are plugged into the wall.
-An on/off switch can be really nice if your outlet is in an awkward place because you can just leave it plugged in all the time.
-Additionally, this model's melting tray doubles as a kernel measuring scoop, a feature we always love to see make the process even easier.
+Some of the alternative hot air style popcorn poppers in our review are turned on as soon as they are plugged into the wall.
+An on/off switch can be nice if your outlet is in an awkward place because you can leave it plugged in all the time.
+Also, this model's melting tray doubles as a kernel measuring scoop, a feature we always love to see that makes the process even easier.

-We found that the DASH is slower than other hot air poppers with similar designs.
-Also, not only did this device leave unpopped kernels in the hopper, it actually blew some kernels out into our serving bowl.
+Our experiments found that the DASH is slower than other hot air poppers with similar designs.
+Also, this device left unpopped kernels in the hopper, and it actually blew some kernels out into our serving bowl.
 This is not a problem that we've encountered with other hot air poppers.

-The Original Popco is very similar to other silicone microwave popcorn poppers.
+The The Original Popco is very similar to other silicone microwave popcorn poppers.
 It is collapsible, easy to use, and easy to clean.
-No need for a serving vessel with the Popco — you can eat the popcorn directly out of the popper.
-If you like to add seasonings, the lid is helpful for keeping the popcorn in while the popper is shaken around to evenly distribute any added special ingredients.
-Silicone versions are also very easy to store thanks to their collapsible design.
+There is no need for a serving vessel with the Popco — you can eat the popcorn directly out of the popper.
+If you like to add seasonings, the lid helps keep the popcorn in the bowl while the popper is shaken around to evenly distribute any added special ingredients.
+Silicone versions are also very easy to store, thanks to their collapsible design.

 During our popping time trials, we found that the Popco was slower than other silicone microwave models.
-Sadly, this model left many kernels unpopped while others were burnt.
+Sadly, this model left many kernels unpopped while it burned others.

 Why You Should Trust Us

-To perform this review, we chose Michelle Powell and Ross Patton.
+To conduct this review, we chose Ross Patton and Michelle Powell.
 Before her time at GearLab, Michelle worked in the foodservice industry for more than a decade, during which she managed an artisanal bakery in Santa Cruz, California, and even competed in the Southwest Regional Barista Competition.
-Since becoming our Research Analyst, she has tested hundreds of kitchen related products, ranging from prep tools such as stand mixers and coffee grinders to cooking appliances, including sous vide machines and toaster ovens.
-For the last ten years, Ross has professionally reviewed hundreds of products and has recently written many home office and appliance reviews ranging from WiFi extenders to space heaters.
-With a formal education in Environmental Science, Ross is no stranger to crunching data and authoring lab reports.
+Since becoming our Research Analyst, she has tested hundreds of kitchen-related products, ranging from prep tools such as stand mixers and coffee grinders to cooking appliances, including sous vide machines and toaster ovens.
+For the last ten years, Ross has professionally reviewed hundreds of products and has recently written many home office and appliance reviews ranging from hand blenders to outdoor solar lights.
+With a formal education in Environmental Science from the University of Nevada, Ross is no stranger to authoring lab reports or crunching numbers.

-We assessed, scored, and compared each model for the evenness of the finished popcorn, how long each model took to complete a batch, and how easy each popper was to use.
+We compared, assessed, and scored each model for the evenness of the finished popcorn, how long each model took to complete a batch, and how easy each popper was to use.
 While ease of use was purely subjective, for evenness, we judged the quality of the popcorn but also counted the number of kernels left over, and time to pop was purely scored by the stopwatch.

 Analysis and Test Results